 If you haven’t discovered the outstanding collections at the Victoria & Albert Museum, this special exhibition is the perfect time to visit.
 The V&A is located in South Kensington’s Museum Row, along with its neighbours the Natural History Museum and the Science Museum.
 It’s just a short stroll south from Kensington Gardens and the Royal Albert Memorial.

 The V&A has free entrance to see the finest collection of decorative art in the world, which is such a lovely treat!
 (Although you will have to pay for special exhibitions like Hollywood Costume.)
-One of the charms of staying in the South Kensington neighbourhood is that you can pop in and explore the collections at your own pace instead of trying to see everything on one visit.
-Stop in one evening to see the popular Jewellery galleries or take a walk down the beautiful galleries filled with the most exquisite silver and gold objects.
+One of the charms of staying in the South Kensington neighborhood is that you can pop in and explore the collections at your own pace instead of trying to see everything on one visit.
+Stop in one evening to see the popular Jewelry galleries or take a walk down the beautiful galleries filled with the most exquisite silver and gold objects.
 Or step out into the courtyard at the museum and enjoy a bit of relaxation in a beautiful setting.
 There’s even a Garden Cafe where you can get something refreshing to enjoy outdoors.

 If you’re looking for a great spot to stay near the V&A in South Kensington, we have a lovely selection of London vacation rentals nearby.
 Our charming Cornwall is a one bedroom apartment with a lovely patio garden just a short stroll from Museum Row.